Huntsworth returns to profit in H1 as Grayling is back in black

 Huntsworth said the performance in is "in line with our expectations as we develop Grayling into a more focused business that operates profitable agencies".

-Grayling’s business in continental Europe, the UK, and the Middle East and Africa are all now profitable, Huntsworth said, with the US arm set to return to profitability by the start of 2018 following a restructure there.
+Grayling’s business in continental Europe, the UK, and the Middle East and Africa are all now profitable, Huntsworth said, with the US arm set to return to profitability by the start of 2018, following a restructure.

 Continental Europe remains the "strongest and most profitable part of the division" but had a "mixed" H1 with "good growth" in Eastern Europe offset by a "disappointing performance" in Western Europe – like-for-like revenue in the region fell six per cent.

-Huntsworth said there was "good progress" in the UK following a restructure in 2015/2016 and reduced property costs, with the business "retaining a number of major clients, generating positive net new client wins and attracting high quality new talent".
+Huntsworth said there was "good progress" in the UK following a restructure in 2015/2016 and reduced property costs, with the business "retaining a number of major clients, generating positive net new client wins and attracting high-quality new talent".

 In the US, Grayling’s federal lobbying business in Washington DC "remains profitable", while its general PR business "continues to transition to a broader client portfolio".